Kotlin/anko/doc/SQLITE.md

 ## Db package

 All database-related tools are in the `org.jetbrains.anko.db` package.
-You could just import all children in one time:
+You could probably want to import all children at once:

 ```kotlin
 import org.jetbrains.anko.db.*